bandanna2k/education/java/kafka/README.md

 What is Kafka?
 - Getting it started
 - Sending strings, receiving strings
+- Because this is testing, Kafka is not persisting between restarts (come back to that)

 How to convert strings to objects?
 - JSON Objects and Polymorphism

 What is a projection?
 - This answers, what is the CQRS all about?
 Where is the line that separates these 2 concepts?
 - Projection can be in memory, can also be your database.
 E.g. if you are doing crud.
+  - Oooo, I'm using Kafka docker.
+I can spin up MySQL (need to see if I can run MySQL in non-persisting mode similar to my kafka)
 - Now we have a database, I can just create a REST service that makes read calls on that database.

 You have this command, what if this fails?